American Healthcare and Addiction Treatment

 by Tom Horvath, Ph.D., ABPP

 With the passage of “Trumpcare” in the House we have renewed our national focus on healthcare legislation.
-Rather than address the specifics of this bill, let’s step back and consider two often over-looked “big picture” factors.
+Rather than address the specifics of this bill, let’s step back and consider two often over-looked “big picture” factors when it comes to American healthcare and addiction treatment.

 1) What is the role of government in healthcare?